sei-newbear/figjam-widget-sticky-point/docs/figjam/figjam_widget_spec.md

 **Sticky Tagger Mode**
 This mode introduces a powerful workflow for rapidly applying points to multiple sticky notes.
 It allows you to create a palette of pre-configured "Point" widgets (tags) that can be quickly applied.

-- **Tag Palette**: You can register any existing "Point" widget from your board as a "tag" in the Sticky Tagger's palette.
-This saves the point value, color, and size of the original widget as a reusable template.
+- **Tag Palette**: You can register any existing "Point" widget from your board as a "template" in the Sticky Tagger's palette.
+This saves the point value, color, and size of the widget as a reusable template.
+The system intelligently skips exact duplicates based on their properties.
+Once registered, the original widget can be safely deleted from the canvas as the template is stored independently.
 - **Apply Tags**: After building your palette, simply select one or more sticky notes on the board and click a tag from the palette.
 A copy of the template widget will be instantly attached to each selected sticky note.
 - **Bulk Deletion**: The tool also helps with cleanup.
 You can select a group of objects and use the bulk delete feature to remove all "Point" widgets within that selection.
-To prevent accidental loss of your templates, any widget registered in the palette will be automatically skipped during deletion.